How much do teachers get paid?

 There isn't a straightforward answer to the question of how much teachers get paid.
-There are many different teaching positions within any school - teaching assistants, early years teachers and supply teachers, to name a few - all with varying salaries.
+There are many different teaching positions within schools - teaching assistants, early years teachers and supply teachers, to name a few - all with varying salaries.
 Your location will affect your pay packet too.
 Teachers in London earn up to £5,000 per year more than their peers across the rest of the UK.

 Newly qualified teacher (NQT) salary